finos/community/docs/governance/Software-Projects/Project-Lifecycle.md

 Projects are [Archived](/docs/governance/Software-Projects/stages/archived) when they are no longer actively developed, for any reason.
 Archived projects may no longer actively address new issues, including security vulnerabilities.
 Their code and documentation remain available because they may still be useful, but should be used with caution due to the lack of updated.

 Projects may be moved to the Archived state from either the Incubating or Active states, either upon the request of the project maintiners, or upon a determination by FINOS that the project is inactive.

+The [FINOS Technical Oversight Committee](https://github.com/finos/technical-oversight-committee/) provides support to resolve any potential dispute that may occur between project maintainers and who is proposing the transition to archived.